Share this job

 • Base salary: $130,000 -- $160,000 depending on experience

-• Remote work arrangement -- Mid-Atlantic / Appalachian region strongly preferred; North Carolina, Virginia, West Virginia, Kentucky area for proximity to current customer base
+• Remote work arrangement -- North America preferred; Mid-Atlantic / Appalachian region advantageous for proximity to existing customer base

 • Full comprehensive benefits: health, dental, vision, 401(k), PTO